Killarney Heights High School

 • Beginners courses start in Year 11 and are for students who have not studied the language since Year 8, and who have no background in the language (2 units).

-• Continuers courses are offered in Years 11 and 12 for continuing students of Chinese, French and Japanese (2 units).
+• Continuers courses are offered in Years 11 and 12 for continuing students of French and Japanese (2 units).

 Other Languages studies